ElevatoDigital/delta-cli-tools/README.md

 0. --dry-run: Will attempt to perform a dry run.
 Steps that don't support it will be skipped.
 0. --list-steps: Will just list the steps in a script rather than trying to run them.
 (Helpful especially if many steps were added by a template rather than directly in your delta-cli.php.)

-## What's next?

-The CLI tools project is still quite young.
-In the near future, we'll be working on these additions:

-0. ~~More step types.
-Currently, you can add PHP callbacks and shell commands to your scripts.
-We plan to add specialized steps for rsync, checking for common issues, etc.~~
-0. Templates for common environments like ~~WordPress~~ and Zend Framework.
-0. ~~Build out the environment API.
-We will add things like credentials and host names to the environment objects so that script steps don't have to be specified repeatedly.~~
-0. ~~The ability to notify people after a script has been run.~~